ESCO : The Exhibit Supply Company

 ESCO vending machines were designed to dispense official Exhibit cards, printed every 30 days.
 In 1919, the Favorite Film Star machine sold out during the first day on the floor of the Apollo Theater in Harlem.
 The early photo cards included Movie Bathing Girls, featuring the Mack Sennett Bathing Beauties.

 The first Exhibit cards to feature professional boxers and baseball players were released in 1921.
 The 2011 Baseball series from The Topps Company includes a reprint of the 1921 Babe Ruth Exhibit.
 According to Topps, the baseball Exhibits "marked the first time the card itself was the product to purchase rather than a supplement or advertisement for a different commodity."
 From 1886–1930, baseball cards were commonly packaged with tobacco products or candy.
-The trend shifted following the introduction of Dubble Bubble from the Frank H. Fleer Corporation.
+The trend shifted to bubble gum following the introduction of Dubble Bubble from the Frank H. Fleer Corporation.

 In 1925, Exhibit Supply filed a lawsuit against Louis Hurwitz and the United Post Card Company in Philadelphia.
 Hurwitz printed post cards that were designed to fit in ESCO machines.
 In 1927, the court ordered Hurwitz to print "Not to be used in Exhibit machines" on each card.